-Perhaps the best indicator of heat sensitivity is in design/manufacturing.
-Some designs such as open cell memory foam fabricated using a manufacturing process that injects air in the foam, achieve a more compact form than traditional foam beds.
+Perhaps the indicator of heat sensitivity is in design/manufacturing.
+Some designs such as open cell memory foam fabricated using a manufacturing process that injects air in the foam, achieve a more compact form than traditional foams.
 This has the effect of increasing compression and pain relief from pressure points, while adequately aerating the foam to drop temperatures and provide more cushion than in traditional, closed-cell manufacturing poly foams.

 Plant-based: These were essentially made to at least reduce the odorous off-gassing and sleeping hot shortfalls of the traditional variety.
 Here, more plant material is used compared to petrochemicals to lower temperature sensitivity and stinking off-gassing.
 This has shown to reduce sleeping hot tendencies and reduce odor to even within 24-hour spans after delivery to the home.

 Gel-based: Layered/thin sheets, liquid or beaded gels are added to traditional poly-foams are here.
 This most recent memory bed advancement’s goal is to offer more relief to sleeping hot than both the above foam types but many owners and independent tests have yet to point to much of a difference.
 Nowadays some manufacturers claim they “gel-infuse” their pads but this is mostly a marketing stunt.

 What we would recommend is buying a mattress the size of one's bed.
 In another word, choose a size to fit your bed snugly.
 Contemporary sizes range from twin to Queen sizes.